 Rabbi David Minkus

 Rabbi Minkus grew up in Skokie, graduated from the University of Illinois with a degree in Psychology, and received his Rabbinic Ordination and Masters in Jewish Education from the Jewish Theological Seminary.
 He has been a Rosh Eidah (unit head) at Camp Ramah and a rabbinic intern with Rabbi Elliot Cosgrove at the Park Avenue Synagogue in New York.
 He was the rabbi of the Fitzgerald Hebrew Congregation in Fitzgerald, Georgia, from 2011‑2013.
-Review selected sermons on the Pulpit Shelf, and download WECRZ podcasts from iTunes.
+Review selected sermons on the Pulpit Shelf.

 Rabbi Minkus is a creative and flexible thinker in the context of Conservative Judaism.
 His inquisitive approach to teaching and learning and his strong focus on creating personal relationships and fostering community have already enriched Rodfei Zedek.
 His ability to remember names and personal stories is truly impressive!